DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Experiments

 \subsection{In-Domain Evaluation}

 As shown in Table~\ref{tab:final_benchmark}, our method achieves state-of-the-art performance across all three benchmarks.
 First, compared to zero-shot commercial giants (e.g., GPT-4o~\cite{openai2024gpt4o}), our method yields consistent accuracy gains of +6.85\% on DOLOs, +6.32\% on BoL, and +7.13\% on MU3D.
 Second, compared to fine-tuned open-source MLLMs (e.g., VideoLLaMA2~\cite{videollama2}), our method yields consistent accuracy gains of +19.75\% on DOLOs, +15.81\% on BoL, and +7.39\% on MU3D.
-Finally, our approach even surpasses specialized task-specific models (e.g., PECL~\cite{guo2023dolos}, AFFAKT~\cite{ji2025affakt}) by margins of +5.13\% (DOLOs), +3.68\% (BoL), and +3.61\% (MU3D).
+Finally, our approach even surpasses specialized task-specific models (e.g., PECL~\cite{guo2023dolos}, AFFAKT~\cite{Ji2025AFFAKTAH}) by margins of +5.13\% (DOLOs), +3.68\% (BoL), and +3.61\% (MU3D).
 These results are achieved via efficient LoRA fine-tuning while generating structured audit reports, offering both higher accuracy and better interpretability than baselines that output simple labels.
+Additional results on in-the-wild dataset are provided in Appendix 2.
+Beyond classification accuracy, we rigorously evaluate the quality of the generated auditable reports in Table~\ref{tab:language_metrics}.
+DecepGPT achieves superior performance across all metrics compared to general-purpose MLLMs.
+The high BERTScore (0.812) and GPT-Score (6.96) indicate that our schema-driven approach effectively grounds the reasoning in forensic evidence rather than generating generic hallucinations.